Get acquainted with nodes and building conversation workflows in your NLX workspace

 Reset choices to values (visible when using a custom slot): Reset node connectors to the individual slot values + No match

 Choice label (visible when resolving from a Data request source): allows you to specify the data request property to display for user selection.
-The data request overarching Response model type must be set to List
+The Data request's overarching Response model type must be set to List

 If reusing a slot or data request's values in another User choice node in the conversation, be sure to place a Basic node beforehand that uses a State modification to Clear the user's previous selection.
 Otherwise, the bot will retain the user's choice and auto-traverse through the second User choice node believing it to be the same.